Posted on Thursday, January 29th, 2004

 I know, it's kind of a lame excuse...
 I was just too lazy to look for photos.

 Anyway, a gal e-mailed me to point out that there are already hundreds of photos scattered in my blog, so I had plenty of "acceptable" pictures readily available if I would just get off my ass and make pages for them.
-She was right of course, so here you go.
+She was right of course, so I guess I'm out of excuses.
 It will take a while to get everything set up, but I'll try to add a couple of new galleries each day... so, if you're interested, check back from time to time to see what's new.

 This morning I awoke to an in-box filled with rejected messages I never sent.
 Apparently, some dumbass spammer is using my daveweb.com domain in the return address of the crap they are sending.
 Anybody looking at the actual e-mail headers can see that the spam did not originate at DaveWeb, but I guess some spam and virus detection programs don't bother to dig that far.
 Even so, the fact that some bastard is pretending to be me to send spam (which I loathe) really pisses me off.